What does the TRS Careers Programme look like?

 There is a separate page that tells you about the different types of Post 16 Education Options – please click HERE to look at this.

 TRS uses the online application system Kent Choices for you to apply to Sixth Form and College.
 We will give you your logins and help you reset your password if you forget or lose it.
 If you are with us in Term 6 of Year 10 you will set up your login and profile pages on Kent Choices during your PSHE lessons.
-In Year 11 Terms 1 & 2 we repeat this for new students and also help you work on your personal statements and course choices so you are ready to send off your applications.
+In Year 11 Terms 1 & 2 we repeat this for new pupils and also help you work on your personal statements and course choices so you are ready to send off your applications.

 We strongly suggest you think about making a first choice and back up application and that you work to a deadline of Christmas of Year 11 to get everything done.
 That way, you can start the New Year afresh and ready to focus on your exams.